wdi-sg/gitbook-2018/05-express/express-intro/05crudexpress.md

 #CRUD in Express

 CRUD is an acronym that stands for Create, Read, Update, Destroy.
 These are the basic operations that you can perform on data.
 Most sites you interact with on the internet are CRUD sites.
-Almost everything you do on the web is a CRUD action: Creatinging a user (create), Listing comments (read) to editing your profile (update), to deleting a video you uploaded on youtube (destroy).
+Almost everything you do on the web is a CRUD action: Creating a user (create), Listing comments (read) to editing your profile (update), to deleting a video you uploaded on youtube (destroy).

 [Formal definition on wiki](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete)